robconery/minimal-api/src/app/home/testing/page.md

 }
 ```

-The `class` name is the _scenario_ and each test illustrates the events in that scenario, hopefully touching on all the possibilities and concerns Scott might have.
+The `class` name is the _scenario_ and each test illustrates the events in that scenario, hopefully touching on all the possibilities and concerns Jon might have.

 ### The `TestBase` class